Marcella of Rome: Correspondence from Jerome

 In modern collections of Jerome's letters, we find many letters to Marcella (Letters 23, 25, 26, 29, 34, 127).
 Almost a third of all the extant letters from Jerome were addressed to women.
 Thomas Lawler, notes, “Marcella is by far the woman most frequently addressed, quite likely because of her leading position in that celebrated circle of religious-minded women that met at her house on the Aventine.”
 Most of what we know about Marcella is from the letters of Jerome, most famously his letter 127 to Principia.
 It was written on the occasion of Marcella's death, paying tribute to her life and consoling her beloved student.
 In it, he says the following about his relationship with Marcella:

 As in those days my name was held in some renown as that of a student of the Scriptures, she never came to see me without asking me some questions about them, nor would she rest content at once, but on the contrary would dispute them; this, however, was not for the sake of argument, but to learn by questioning the answers to such objections might, as she saw, be raised.
 How much virtue and intellect, how much holiness and purity I found in her I am afraid to say, both lest I may exceed the bounds of men's belief and lest I may increase your sorrow by reminding you of the blessings you have lost.
 This only will I say, that whatever I had gathered together by long study, and by constant meditation made part of my nature, she tasted, she learned and made her own.

 Legacy

 Perhaps because she did not live long after being scourged, Marcella was included in the Roman Martyrology.
 Her feast day in the west is January 31.

-Marcella of Rome is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on January 31.
+Marcella of Rome has a Lesser Feast on The Calendar of the Church Year of the Episcopal Church on January 31.

 The artwork The Dinner Party by Judy Chicago features a place setting for Marcella.